ariasAleia/Learning_Python/README.md

 ### Reading files with Python :D

 If both files are in the same folder, then we just need the name of the file...
-However in our case we had to specify first the folder where it was.
-Kinda strange but it worked...
+It works!

 The second parameter specifies if we want to read or modify or write the file r means that we only want to read from it